AntoninGouzer/AudioCorruptDetect/README.md

 # AudioCorruptDetect
 Automatic detection of Digital degradations in audio files.
+Currently supported:

-V1.0: Detection of consecutive identical Samples values.
-This default is observed during audio CD ripping.
+−> Detection of consecutive identical Samples values [SampleHoldDetect] This default is observed during audio CD ripping.
+−> Detection Hard cut start and End of files [CutStartDetect,CutEndDetect] Files with start and end level beyon a treshhold (ex > -18 dB)

 # Install
 - Clone the repository